tapis-project/tutorials/systems/credentials.md

 # Registering Credentials for a System
 Now that you have registered a system you will need to register credentials to allow Tapis to access the host.
 Various authentication methods can be used to access a system, such as PASSWORD and PKI_KEYS.
-Here we will cover registering keys first and then registering a password.
+Here we will cover registering keys first (this was the default authentication method we used when registering our Stampede2 system) and then registering a password.

 ## Registering SSH Keys